Oderjunkie/TwiXKit/README.md

 #### Chrome (Desktop)
 ---

 The only current way to install TwiXKit with Chrome is this:<br/>
 Step 1: Download the source code (Unzipped)<br/>
-Step 2: Go to the [Chrome extensions page](chrome://extensions/) and click the switch that says "Developer mode".<br/>
+Step 2: Go to the Chrome extensions page (chrome://extensions/) and click the switch that says "Developer mode".<br/>
 Step 3: On the same page, Click the button that says "Load unpacked", and navigate to the unzipped folder.<br/>
 It should be installed now.